-On April 22, 2013, the Audit Committee approved the engagement of KPMG as our independent registered public accounting firm for the fiscal year ended January 31, 2014 and the dismissal and replacement of BDO as our independent registered public accounting firm.
-KPMG's engagement as our independent registered public accounting firm commenced on May 1, 2013.
-The dismissal of BDO was effective on April 30, 2013.
-The decision to change auditors was the result of a competitive process.
+On December 10, 2015, the Audit Committee approved the engagement of RSM as our independent registered public accounting firm for the fiscal year ended January 31, 2016 and the dismissal and replacement of KPMG as our independent registered public accounting firm.
+RSM's engagement as our independent registered public accounting firm commenced on December 10, 2015.
+The dismissal of KPMG was effective on December 10, 2015.
+The decision to change auditors was the result of a comprehensive, competitive process.

-During the fiscal years ended January 31, 2013 and January 31, 2012 and through April 26, 2013, neither we nor anyone on our behalf consulted with KPMG with respect to either (i) the application of accounting principles to a specified transaction, either completed or proposed; or the type of audit opinion that might be rendered on our consolidated financial statements, and neither a written report nor oral advice was provided to us that KPMG concluded was an important factor considered by us in reaching a decision as to any accounting, auditing, or financial reporting issue; or (ii) any matter that was either the subject of a disagreement (as defined in Item 304(a)(1)(iv) of Regulation S-K and the related instructions to Item 304 of Regulation S-K) or a reportable event (as described in Item 304(a)(1)(v) of Regulation S-K).
+During the company's fiscal years ended January 31, 2015 and 2014 and subsequent interim period through December 10, 2015, neither the company nor anyone on its behalf consulted with RSM regarding either (i) the application of accounting principles to a specified transaction, either completed or proposed; or the type of audit opinion that might be rendered on the company's consolidated financial statements, and neither a written report nor oral advice was provided to the company that RSM concluded was an important factor considered by the company in reaching a decision as to the accounting, auditing or financial reporting issue; or (ii) any matter that was either the subject of a "disagreement" (as that term is defined in Item 304(a)(1)(iv) of Regulation S-K and the related instructions to Item 304 of Regulation S-K) or a "reportable event" (as that term is defined in Item 304(a)(1)(v) of Regulation S-K).

-The reports of BDO on our consolidated financial statements for the fiscal years ended January 31, 2013 and January 31, 2012 did not contain an adverse opinion or disclaimer of an opinion, and were not qualified or modified as to uncertainty, audit scope, or accounting principles.
+KPMG's audit reports on the company's consolidated financial statements for each of the two fiscal years ended January 31, 2015 and 2014 did not contain an adverse opinion or a disclaimer of opinion, and were not qualified or modified as to uncertainty, audit scope or accounting principles.
+During the fiscal years ended January 31, 2015 and 2014, and in the subsequent interim period through л 5 J

-During the fiscal years ended January 31, 2013 and January 31, 2012 and through April 26, 2013, there were no disagreements (as defined in Item 304(a)(1)(iv) of Regulation S-K and the related instructions to Item 304 of Regulation S-K) with BDO on any matter of accounting principles or practices, financial statement disclosure, or auditing scope or procedure, which disagreements, if not resolved to the satisfaction of BDO, would have caused BDO to make reference to the subject matter of the disagreements in its reports on our consolidated financial statements for such years.
+December 10, 2015, there were no disagreements between the company and KPMG on any matter of accounting principles or practices, financial statement disclosure or auditing scope or procedure, which disagreement, if not resolved to the satisfaction of KPMG, would have caused KPMG to make reference to the subject matter of the disagreement in connection with its reports.